Inventium/rubymacros.com/source/content/_ruby.html.md

 end
 </pre>

+The eval is now the only unusual contruct in this version.
 The drawback with this method is putting everything into a string and invoking eval.
 This is bad because 1. calling `eval` is potentially risky, you will need to watch for code injection; 2. it's kind of ugly.